chrisgaun/k8s-in-cloud-hands-on-training/docs/3-build-cluster.md

 kubectl cluster-info
 ```

-Start proxy to connect to the Kubernetes cluster
+Start proxy to connect to the Kubernetes cluster.
+This command authenticates you with the Kubernetes API server.

 ```
 kubectl proxy
 ```
+Note you can only run the Kubernetes Dashboard (official UI) on the machine in which you run this command.
+It won't work on remote machine.

 Open the Dashboard in browser with the following IP URL